EOR

 Yes.
 Specialist EORs handle Certificate of Eligibility (CoE) applications and sponsor work visas across categories including Engineer/Specialist in Humanities, Highly Skilled Professional, and Intra-Company Transfer.
 Verify the provider has direct experience filing with the Immigration Services Agency rather than outsourcing to an external visa consultant.

 Termination.
-Japanese law makes dismissals heavily restricted, and a poorly handled termination can result in disputes at the Labour Standards Inspection Office, back-pay orders, and reputational damage in the local market.
-The second risk is social insurance compliance incorrect monthly filings or year-end tax adjustment errors trigger audits and back-payments.
-Both are why local advisory and cultural fluency matter more than platform automation.
+Japanese law makes dismissals heavily restricted, and a poorly handled termination can result in disputes at the Labor Standards Inspection Office, back-pay orders, and reputational damage in the local market.
+The second risk is statutory compliance, since incorrect monthly filings or year-end tax adjustment errors trigger audits and back-payments.
+Both are why local advisory and cultural fluency matter more than platform automation alone.

 Ready to take the first step?